stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 Done, without errors.
 ```

 You should play around and see if you can write some tests for our To Do application.
-A couple ideas for test cases:
+A few ideas for test cases might be:

-- Does creating a new To Do item get stored in localStorage?
+- Does creating a new To Do item get saved in localStorage?
-- Does a new To Do item's title get trimmed?
+- Does a new To Do item's title get trimmed (removing extra whitespace)?
-- When editing a To Do item, does changing it to "blank" then saving remove the To Do item from localStorage?
+- When editing a To Do item, does deleting the title, then saving remove the To Do item from localStorage?

+There's only one more thing to do.

 ### Press Enter